ssebs/go-mmp/README.md

 See the the [3D Printing \& Hardware](#3d-printing--hardware) section to get started with the physical device.

-Don't have an arduino but still want to run macros?
-You can still run this in GUI only mode, This is the default mode, so you're all set!
+Don't have an Arduino but still want to run macros?
+You can use the GUI-only mode, which is the default, so you're all set!

 Just click on the buttons to run Macros.

 ## Getting set up
 - [Download the latest exe](https://github.com/ssebs/go-mmp/releases/)
 - Double click the **Mini Macro Pad.exe** file
-- It will generate a config for you in your home folder.
+- It will generate a configuration file in your home folder.
     - e.g. `C:\Users\ssebs\mmpConfig.yml` or `/home/ssebs/mmpConfig.yml`
 - When you press a button on the Arduino based MacroPad, it will run a Macro that's set in your config.